 - Confirming that cracks detected using other methods i.e. via ultrasonic or radiographic testing have been correctly located and are indeed surface breaking.

 Penetrant testing, dye penetrant testing or sometimes shortened to dye pen is a method which can be used to find surface breaking defects on nearly all non-porous materials.

 A bright dye is applied on the surface of the object and then left for a specified period of time.
 During this time dye will be drawn in to any surface breaking defects due to a phenomena known as capillary action.
 After the ‘dwell’ time has elapsed the dye is removed from the surface of the part, with care being taken not to over clean the part.
-After the part has been suitably prepared a special developer is applied, often a chakly suspension which is sprayed on in a thin coating, leaving a absorbant residue on the part.
+After the part has been suitably prepared a special developer is applied, often a chalky suspension which is sprayed on in a thin coating, leaving a absorbent residue on the part.

 The part is now left to ‘develop’.
 After a specified period to time, the part is inspected and areas where any residual dye has been absorbed by the developer become readily visible revealing flaws in the parts.